 It was a cool lifestyle, one that I was very happy in, and one that I know many others are very happy in.
 So entering monogamy with Matt wasn't a decision made out of necessity, because I wasn't even sure, at the time, that such a relationship could even be possible while maintaining personal freedom and independence.

 And, yes, I've experienced all of the above.
-And I was never, ever, ever going to go back to living that way again, hence the reason I avoided most monogamous relationships.
+And I was never, ever, ever going to go back to living that way again.

 Learning to trust has not been an easy road, but the approach that Matt and I have taken has been different than any other relationship I've ever been a part of, and it's been wonderful for me.
 For starters, we've never looked at ourselves as "halves" seeking a "whole" -- both of us see ourselves as whole beings, full and complete in ourselves, who seek to complement each other's lives.
 Though we have quite a bit in common (we both love video games, roller coasters, reading, travel, and the same classic films, such as Bill and Ted's Excellent Adventure), we're also very different.
 He's the extrovert to my introvert; he loves sports and the outdoors and dogs while I, on the other hand, love politics and staying in and cats.
 He likes going to baseball games and I like attending the live theater.
 He likes skiing and snowboarding while I enjoy studying voice and dance.
 He's a beer guy; I'm a wine gal.